 - SPOTT usually assesses at the level of the parent company, so if your operations are reported on a separate subsidiary website, ensure there is a link to this from your company website.
 Ensure that the full scope of your company's operations is clearly reported. - Several indicators on SPOTT require information to have a date associated with them in order to score full points, so make sure key information and policies are clearly dated with the year they were updated. - For key policies and commitments, SPOTT looks at whether these are also applied to a company's smallholders and suppliers, so ensure the scope of your commitment is clear. - SPOTT does not accept reports through the CDP website, as access is limited.
 However, we do accept CDP reports made available on a company's own website.
-If you submit a report to CDP or another organisation, please upload a copy to your own website so that the team can include it in the assessment. - Some indicators are awarded points automatically if the company is FSC, PEFC or SVLK certified.
-However, if the company is certified under other certification schemes, uploading or linking to the audit reports on the company's website can provide additional externally verified information that could be considered for the assessment. - For companies operating in the Congo Basin, disclosure of legality documentation on the Open Timber Portal website is recognised and can result in higher scores for relevant indicators.
+If you submit a report to CDP or another organisation, please upload a copy to your own website so that the team can include it in the assessment. - Some indicators are awarded points automatically if the company is FSC or PEFC certified.
+However, if the company is certified under other certification schemes, uploading or linking to the audit reports on the company's website can provide additional externally verified information that could be considered for the assessment. - Any information and documents on a company's website will be considered for scoring on SPOTT regardless of the language it is written in.
+However, be aware that scanned and handwritten documents are often difficult to translate.